The Trust remains deeply committed to raising standards and achievement for all children regardless of ethnicity, race

 Safeguarding and the protection of our children, young people and staff is a key priority for the Trust and that’s why we have established our ‘Guardian’s Group, and a number of sub-groups specifically monitoring all safeguarding areas.
 The core function of our Guardians Group and its sub-groups are to provide support and guidance; to share and learn practice; and to challenge schools to ensure that children and staff are kept safe, attend, have equal access and their welfare promoted.

 Our Guardians also have responsibility for ensuring that our schools are compliant with safeguarding legislation.
 This includes having rigorous recruitment processes for staff and volunteers, induction and mandatory and ongoing training.
-Our Guardians and its groups, meets at least termly.
+Meet our Safeguarding Team – Trust and Guardians.

 Each school has a named Safeguarding Governor.
 We expect our Safeguarding Governors to have an overview of all things Safeguarding in their own school.
 We support them through termly Safeguarding Governor briefings.